 Recipe Notes for Flax Bread

 - Sweeteners: Although xylitol is a good candida-friendly option for sweetener, stevia extract is as well.
 If using stevia, use 1 scoop.
 If candida is not an issue, organic sucanat or organic coconut sugar would be good options.

 - Egg Options: You can use an egg substitute like Ener-G Egg Replacer for the eggs.
 See my Homemade Powdered Egg Replacer for a make-your-own option.
-For a low-carb option use a flax, chia, or gelatin egg.
+For a low-carb egg substitute use a flax egg, chia egg, or gelatin egg.

 - If you are able to eat eggs but are still not a big fan, using all five might be a bit much for you.
 You can try using 3-4 and substituting an egg alternative for the remaining eggs.

 - Flax Meal Info: 4 cups of flax seeds yield about 6 – 6 1/2 cups flax meal.
 If you have extra after grinding, just store it in the fridge or freezer for adding to smoothies, etc.

 - THM: For those on the Trim Healthy Mama plan, this recipe fits in as an “S.”

 - Paleo: Use the homemade version of baking powder linked to in the recipe card to make this recipe Paleo.